27dt/CPS406-Project/README.md

 # GameDex
-A full-stack React app built with [Vite](https://vite.dev/) & [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet), meant to help you organize and rate a catalog of games that you've played or want to play!
+A full-stack app built with React on the frontend, [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) on the backend, and PostgreSQL for the database.
+GameDex allows you to search for steam games and supply them a rating, adding them to a personal list linked to your specific user.

 ## Features
 1. Create an account, with a username and password